Since the introduction of feral deer into the Limestone Coast their impact on primary production, community and the environment has been increasing.

 Ground shooting operations of feral deer with professional contractors combined with aerial shooting, helps to achieve landscape scale eradication in a short timeframe.

-Ground shooting uses self-reloading firearms matched with suppressors and thermal assisted scopes to reduce noise and impact to livestock and target feral deer at nighttime when they are moving from native vegetation into open feeding areas.
+Professional ground shooting contractors use self-reloading firearms matched with suppressors and thermal assisted scopes to reduce noise and impact to livestock and target feral deer at nighttime when they are moving from native vegetation into open feeding areas.

 The LC Landscape Board is committed to supporting landholders to eradicate feral deer on their properties and monitoring to determine the distribution and abundance of feral deer across the region is a key component of the Program.